TrackPolitics logoTrackPolitics

 AI-generated

-Julia Buckley is the Labour (Co-op) MP for Shrewsbury, elected in 2024.
-She has served on the Environmental Audit Committee since October 2024 and previously sat on the Sustainable Aviation Fuel Bill committee in July 2025.
+Julia Buckley is Labour (Co-op) MP for Shrewsbury, elected in 2024.
+She serves on the Environmental Audit Committee from October 2024 and previously sat on the Sustainable Aviation Fuel Bill committee in July 2025, reflecting a focus on environmental policy in Parliament.

 Voting Patterns